 Print Economy and Speeds

 This device offers an impressive cost-per-print value.
-As it comes with four supertanks, you can print a lot before you require refilling them.
-When it comes to printing speeds, the device performed moderately well, with about 15 pages per minute in terms of black and white printing.
-While the color document was printed at about 7 PPM.
+As it comes with four supertanks, you can print a lot before you refill them.
+When it comes to printing speeds, the device performed moderately well, with about 15 pages per minute in terms of black and white printing. while the color document was printed at about 7 PPM.

 Printing and Scanning Quality

-On the scanning quality note, the device boasts an 8.5″ x 11″ flatbed scanner that supports an automatic document feeder.
+In terms of scanning quality, the device has a flatbed scanner that is 8.5″ x 11″ and works with an automatic document feeder.
 However, there is no duplex scanning functionality.
 The scanning speeds are fairly good.

 Verdict

-If you are in search of a decent printer for occasional use and if you are a person who prints mostly in color, the Epson EcoTank ET-4760 can be your best bet.
-It also comes with a built-in flatbed scanner, making itself an impressive choice for small offices.
+If you are in search of a decent printer for occasional use and if you are a person who prints mostly in color, the Epson EcoTank ET-4760 could be your best bet.
+It also comes with a built-in flatbed scanner, making it an impressive choice for small offices.

-It produces great details in photos, however, lacks in color reproduction.
-If your photos require having accurate colors, you might want to invest in a better printer, like the Epson EcoTank Pro ET-5850.
+It produces great details in photos, but lacks color reproduction.
+If your photos require accurate colors, you might want to invest in a better printer, like the Epson EcoTank Pro ET-5850.

 #4.
 Canon PIXMA TR4520 – The Compact Photo Printer